akaterra/apidog/readme.md

 ```

 Defines to which subgroup the doc block belongs.

-The subgroup will be shown as a sub navigation section of the menu.
+* @html template shows it as a sub navigation section of the menu.

 ##### @apiSuccessPrefix